spotfiresoftware/tibco-streaming-samples/web/openapi/openapi-server/openapi-server-ef/README.md

 # Web: Using OpenAPI generated WAR in an EventFlow project

-How to use OpenAPI generated WAR in an EventFlow project
+How to use an OpenAPI generated WAR in an EventFlow project

 * [openapi-server-ef](src/site/markdown/index.md)